Slovenia and the European Union: Slovenia in the European Commission

 Additionally in 2014, incumbent Primer Minister Alenka Bratušek was a candidate for a vice-president for the Energy Union in the Juncker Commission, but did not pass the hearing in the European Parliament.
 She was later replaced by Deputy Prime Minister and Cohesion Minister in the Cerar Government Violeta Bulc.
 President Juncker switched portfolios of the Slovenian commissioner for a Transport portfolio and offered the Vice-Presidency of the Energy Union portfolio to a Slovak Maroš Šefčovič.

+In 2024, the Slovenian government proposed former president of the Court of Audit of Slovenia Tomaž Vesel to be the next Slovenian member of the Commission.
+However, Vesel dropped his candidacy and the government nominated Marta Kos after Ursula von der Leyen had pushed for a greater gender balance among the members of the Commission.

 Slovenians in the EEAS

 Several Slovenian diplomats served in the European External Action Service (EEAS) as heads of missions of the European Union around the world.
 The first diplomat to serve in the EU diplomatic service was former foreign minister Samuel Žbogar, serving in Kosovo (2011-2016).